|AT A GLANCE||PRICING||HEADLINE|

 The flagship Saatva mattress is offered in Plush Soft, Luxury Firm, and Firm.
 The Luxury Firm is their most popular and we think it will be a good option for a wide range of sleepers.

 We’d suggest that folks consider their weight and sleeper type when they pick their firmness level.
 If you’re heavier than the average body type (let’s say 250+ lb), you might want to consider the Firm option.
 If you’re a petite side sleeper, you’ll probably be most comfortable on the Plush Soft.
+You can see all three firmness levels on Saatva’s website.

 Like Avocado, Saatva uses both coils and layers of foam.
 What sets it apart from many hybrid beds, though, is that it contains dual layers of coils.
 Here’s how the layers break down: